SchlossLab/plot-recreation/README.md

 View the plots below and try to write the code that creates them\!
 There are more exercises here than you can probably get to in the time allotted.
-Feel free to jump around and pick ones to work on based on how interested you are in learning how to create it.
+Feel free to jump around and pick ones to work on based on how interested you are in learning how to create the plot.
 At the end, we’ll each share one solution.

 As much as this is an exercise in data viz with R, it’s also an exercise in finding solutions in package documentation and general problem-solving.
 Google is your friend\!
 If you get stuck, take a look at the [hints](hints.md) or send Kelly a message in Slack.

-### Formatting text
+### Italicize text

-#### Italics

 ``` r
 otu_data <- tribble(~otu, ~bact, ~value,